srtucker22/glipchat/README.md

 -  change the name ~ *HELP!*

 ## TODO
+-  bug -- fix the typeahead (no dupes, no getDOMNode warning)
 -  global namespace for appName
 -  clear the unnecessary function wrapping
 -  signal someone is self-muted to corresponding parties